 - Risk of Aneurysm: if there is damage to the delicate blood vessels which are found on the brain and the interior of the skull, there is an increased risk of long-term bleeding, strokes, clots, or aneurysms.

 - Cognitive and Communication Issues: those who survive a traumatic brain injury may find themselves with long-term intellectual and cognitive issues.
 Memory, judgment, and reasoning can all be impacted.The victim may also struggle to learn and understand new concepts or ideas, solve problems, plan, or organize.Victims may also lose the ability to speak or understand speech, read, write, or communicate non-verbally.
 Everyday actions such as gripping, walking, talking, eating, and drinking could also be affected.

 - Emotional and Social Issues: depending on the location of the damage, inhibitions and emotional control may be impacted.
 This can result in mood swings, anger, or outbursts, as well as having issues with social interaction or maintaining a stable emotional state.

 - Risk of Degenerative Brain Diseases: any TBI has the potential to trigger further conditions later on.
 Alzheimer’s, dementia, and Parkinson’s often appear following even a mild TBI, and post-traumatic epilepsy is very common, as well.

 If you have suffered a TBI, it may be possible to bring about a case to claim damages and compensation.
 To be successful, you will need to prove that a third party was negligent or reckless and that this resulted in your injuries.

-Here at Pharr & Goree Injury Attorneys, we have aided victims of TBIs all across Alabama, and our skilled team has the experience and knowledge to help you move towards a desirable outcome.
+Here at Pharr & Associates Injury Attorneys, we have aided victims of TBIs all across Alabama, and our skilled team has the experience and knowledge to help you move towards a desirable outcome.
 Call (256) 487-6080 today and start on your journey to justice.